Level/classic-level/README.md

 #### About high water

 While [`iterator.nextv(size)`](#iteratornextvsize-options-callback) is reading entries from LevelDB into memory, it sums up the byte length of those entries.
 If and when that sum has exceeded `highWaterMarkBytes`, reading will stop.
-If `nextv(2)` would normally yield two entries but the first entry is too big, then only one entry will be yielded.
+If `nextv(2)` would normally yield two entries but the first entry is too large, then only one entry will be yielded.
 More `nextv(size)` calls must then be made to get the remaining entries.

 If memory usage is less of a concern, increasing `highWaterMarkBytes` can increase the throughput of `nextv(size)`.
-It can also be set to `0` which means `nextv(size)` will never yield more than one entry, as `highWaterMarkBytes` will be exceeded on each call.
+If set to `0` then `nextv(size)` will never yield more than one entry, as `highWaterMarkBytes` will be exceeded on each call.
 It can not be set to `Infinity`.
-On key- and value iterators, it applies to the byte length of keys or values respectively, rather than the combined byte length of keys _and_ values.
+On key- and value iterators (see below) it applies to the byte length of keys or values respectively, rather than the combined byte length of keys _and_ values.

 Optimal performance can be achieved by setting `highWaterMarkBytes` to at least `size` multiplied by the expected byte length of an entry, ensuring that `size` is always met.
 In other words, that `nextv(size)` will not stop reading before `size` amount of entries have been read into memory.
-If the iterator is wrapped in a [stream](https://github.com/Level/read-stream) then the `size` parameter is dictated by the stream's [`highWaterMark`](https://github.com/Level/read-stream#api) option.
+If the iterator is wrapped in a [Node.js stream](https://github.com/Level/read-stream) or [Web Stream](https://github.com/Level/web-stream) then the `size` parameter is dictated by the stream's `highWaterMark` option.
 For example:

 ```js
 const { EntryStream } = require('level-read-stream')